Strangers in “our own country”, No Sugar by Dr Jennifer Minter

 Mr Neville is head of department: Chief Protector of Aborigines Office, Government of Western Australia, Fisheries, Forestry, Wildlife and Aborigines.
 Mr Neville’s speech to the Royal Western Australian Historical Society.
-He typically gives a glowing picture of the pioneers; and a different rationalising account of the massacre.
+He typically gives a glowing picture of the pioneers; and a different account of the massacre that rationalises the violence.
 An Aboriginal Australian was shot while stealing flour and that was “the beginning of the end” at Pinjarra.
 The official account of history remains against the oral hearsay of the natives.
 The official estimate was 15 to 20 dead.

 Typical of their off-the-record banter, the Constable and Sergeant talk about poisoning the natives; it is “too late to adopt the Tasmanian solution” (39).
 The author insinuates that the Western Australian Government was not as brutal or not as lucky as the Tasmanian Government which oversaw the death of 6000 natives during the first 70 years of settlement.
 In the West, (from 1829-1901) the number of indigenous, 13,000, was reduced to 1,419 – many of whom were half castes.

-During their life at the Moore River Settlement, the aborigines are (forcibly) exposed to the Christian religion which replaces their own rich cultural myths and oral stories.
-David is whipped by Billy to attend religious lessons despite the Sister’s protestations, “we don’t hit people to make them do God’s will” (84).
+During their life at the Moore River Settlement, the aborigines are (forcibly) exposed to the Christian religion which replaces their own rich cultural beliefs and oral stories.
+David is whipped by Billy and forced to attend religious lessons despite the Sister’s protestations, “we don’t hit people to make them do God’s will” (84).

 Australia Day ceremony